justincdavis/trtutils/docs/index.rst

 Welcome to oakutils's Documentation
 ===================================

-**oakutils** is an easy-to-use and robust library for interacting easily with OAK cameras and the DepthAI API.
-It aims to bridge the gap between DepthAI API and SDK allow with building in integration with OpenCV and Open3D.
+*trtutils** is an easy-to-use library for ysing TensorRT.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
-Major API changes could occur between releases, but stability is expected when using version 1.3.0 or higher.
+TRTEngine and TRTModel are stable for all versions.

 Contents
 --------